 It’s okay if you didn’t have time to sit down to read through the long-anticipated (and years-delayed) updates to the EB-5 Program rules — the changes and clarifications recently published by the Federal Register are 239 pages long.
-However, before the changes take effect on or after November 21, 2019, it would be wise to familiarize yourself with what’s to come.
+However, since the changes took effect on November 21, 2019, it would be wise to familiarize yourself with these new regulations

-Even though Kapuria admitted that, given the document’s length, he discovers new things every time he reads it, here are his three main takeaways from the forthcoming updates to the EB-5 Program:
+Even though Kapuria admitted that, given the document’s length, he discovers new things every time he reads it, here are his three main takeaways from the November updates to the EB-5 Program:

-A tiered system is already in place; however, $500,000 for a TEA-related project will become $900,000 effective on November 21, 2019.
-Non-TEA investments will increase from $1 million to $1.8 million.
+A tiered system is already in place; however, a TEA-related project is now $900,000 effective on November 21, 2019, instead of $500,000.
+Non-TEA investments also increased from $1 million to $1.8 million.
 “This is tied to inflation,” Kapuria said.
 “The key here is the Department of Homeland Security is looking to make adjustments every five years.”
 That means that following the first increase later this year, the next jump will be in 2024.

-Starting in November, it will be more difficult for census tracts in urban areas to qualify for the lower investment threshold, something that some EB-5 Issuers find concerning.
-Presently, there’s a level of flexibility with TEAs; however, according to Kapuria, the Department of Homeland Security will now be in charge of designating TEA locations.
+Since November, it has become more difficult for census tracts in urban areas to qualify for the lower investment threshold, something that some EB-5 Issuers find concerning.
+Presently, there’s a level of flexibility with TEAs; however, according to Kapuria, the Department of Homeland Security is now in charge of designating TEA locations.
 “There is a level of uncertainty as to how that will be applied,” he said.

 Additionally, whereas the definition of high unemployment areas won’t change for rural areas, the definition will significantly change in urban settings.
 Formerly, it was possible to combine a number of contiguous census tracts to form a high unemployment area map; however, that will no longer be possible with the new updates to the EB-5 Program.
 “The Department of Homeland Security has essentially said we should be looking at directly adjacent census tracts or at single census tracts that encompass projects,” Kapuria said.

 That means that many projects already in existence today may no longer qualify.
-Kapuria says that for EB-5 Issuers, they should contact their EB-5 economist to run a check to determine whether or not they’re going to qualify past November 21, 2019.
+Kapuria says that for EB-5 Issuers, they should contact their EB-5 economist to run a check to determine whether or not they have qualify past November 21, 2019.

 According to IIUSA, a trade association for EB-5 Regional Centers, approximately 33% of the EB-5 project samples that they analyzed in 2018 would qualify under the new TEA rules (contiguous & adjacent census tracts).

-Beginning on November 21st, “certain EB-5 investors” who are sitting somewhere between I-526 approval and prior to the start of conditional permanent residency may be able to take advantage of the rule’s new priority date retention provision.
-New rules allow investors who face the prospect of losing a chance at adjusting their status (if presently in the US on a temporary, non-immigrant visa) or going through the consular process for an EB-5 visa as a result of unexpected changes over the course of their long wait to salvage the priority date.
-This process will essentially allow them to save their place in the visa queue as long as they choose to file a new I-526 and invest at the higher investment amounts that take effect following the new rule changes.
+On November 21, “certain EB-5 investors” who are sitting somewhere between I-526 approval and prior to the start of conditional permanent residency, may be able to take advantage of the rule’s new priority date retention provision.
+New rules allow investors who face the prospect of losing a chance at adjusting their status (if presently in the U.S. on a temporary, non-immigrant visa) or going through the consular process for an EB-5 visa as a result of unexpected changes over the course of their long wait to salvage the priority date.
+This process essentially allows them to save their place in the visa queue as long as they choose to file a new I-526 and invest at the higher investment amounts that take effect following the new rule changes.
 This will be particularly useful for investors who had invested in projects where the regional center was terminated and/or where some other material change took place that left their future I-829 petitions, to remove conditions on their residency, at risk of denials.

 Updates to priority date retention are one minor fix toward a larger problem in EB-5, which is the mismatch between inflexible policies and the reality that projects and investors change over time, not to mention that the visa process takes quite a bit of time.